-8 Moreover, the gap between a speaker's intentions and the objective capacity to commit real-world harm becomes a chasm in the context of online speech.
+&lt;sup>7 Moreover, the gap between a speaker's intentions and their objective capacity to commit real-world harm becomes a chasm in the context of online speech.
 Ugly and offensive forms of provocation-"trolling," in common parlance-are rampant online.
 Only by objectively considering the full context could a court fairly determine whether speech in fact conveys to a reasonable observer "a serious expression of an intent to commit" violence.
-Black, 538 U.S. at 359 (majority opinion).
+Black, 538 U.S. at 359.

-See Jeffries, 692 F.3d at 480.
-It ensures that the "true threats" exception remains anchored to its ultimate purpose-protecting listeners from genuine "fear of violence ... and from the possibility that the threatened violence will occur."
-R.A.V., 505 U.S. at 388.
+Amendment intends to protect, Elonis, 575 U.S. at 748.
 Requiring speech to be both objectively threatening to a reasonable listener and subjectively intended as such will help ensure that the "true threats" exception does not chill protected expression.